-Cash is the most liquid asset in the world and gives much more flexibility in business and personal transaction due to its acceptance and its ability to be used for transaction with anyone and at any situations.
+Cash is the most liquid asset in the world and gives much more flexibility in business and personal transactions due to its acceptance and its ability to be used for transactions with anyone and in any situation.

-I accept once again cash is most comfortable form of money, but only when there is only two parties to the transaction and there is no word called TAX in the world.
+I accept, once again, cash is the most comfortable form of money, but only when there are only two parties to the transaction and there is no word called TAX in the world.

-Again I accept that tax is most comfortable form of money when government does not require, to lay roads, provide infrastructure facilities, provide welfare schemes, does not pays salary to government employees.
+Again I accept that tax is the most comfortable form of money when the government does not require, it to lay roads, provide infrastructure facilities, provide welfare schemes, and not pay salaries to government employees.

-Government needs TAX money to discharge its functions either at state level and central level.
-Indian economy is cash dominated economy prior to introduction of unified payment systems and reduction bank transaction charges.
+The government needs TAX money to discharge its functions, either at the state level or central level.
+Indian economy is cash dominant economy prior to the introduction of unified payment systems and the reduction of bank transaction charges.

-In order to avoid tax evasion by tax payers there should be proper method and rule to monitor the transactions that would bring tax revenue to government, one of such efficient and practical way is to restrict cash transactions in business and high value personal cash transactions.
+In order to avoid tax evasion by taxpayers there should be proper method and rule to monitor the transactions that would bring tax revenue to the government, one efficient and practical way is to restrict cash transactions in business and high-value personal cash transactions.

 Summary of compliances required under Section 40A(3), 40A(3a) and Rule 6DD and 6ABBA of income tax act

-Payment made to any person for business expenditure in excess of rs.10,000 in a day other than through bank transaction is added back as profit for the business.
-The amount of Rs.10,000 limit is increased to Rs.35000 in case of the payment is made to transport of goods.
+Payment made to any person for business expenditure in excess of Rs.10,000 in a day other than through bank transaction is added back as profit for the business.
+The amount of Rs.10,000 limit is increased to Rs.35000 in case of the payment is made to transport goods.

-- Similarly the business follows mercantile system of accounting and claims the expenditure even though not paid in the current financial year it is paid of subsequent financial year in cash for the amount of Rs.1,00,000 then the amount of Rs.1,00,000 is added to financial year when it was paid in cash to the person.
+- Similarly, the business follows a mercantile system of accounting and claims the expenditure even though not paid in the current financial year is paid in the subsequent financial year in cash for the amount of Rs.1,00,000 then the amount of Rs.1,00,000 is added to the financial year when it was paid in cash to the person.

-When can cash payment can be made above the prescribed limit ?
+When can cash payment be made above the prescribed limit?

-- Payments made to banking company and money exchange
+- Payments made to the banking company and money exchange

-- Payments made to life insurance corporation of India
+- Payments made to the life insurance corporation of India

-- Payments made to cottage industries for purchase of products manufactured or processed without using power
+- Payments made to cottage industries for the purchase of products manufactured or processed without using power

-- Payments made to purchase agricultural, forest produce, horticulture, apiculture.
+- Payments are made to purchase agricultural, forest produce, horticulture, and apiculture.

 - Payments made to purchase livestock, meat, hides, and skin

-- Payment made to person residing and carrying on business in village where there is no banking facility.
+- Payment is made to a person residing and carrying on business in the village, where there is no banking facility.

-- Payment made to employee up to Rs.50,000 for during termination of employment in form of terminal compensation
+- Payment made to employees up to Rs.50,000 during termination of employment in form of terminal compensation

-- Salary paid to employee after deducting TDS if employee working for more than 14 days temporarily in different place where there is no banking facility or employee does not have bank account in that place.
+- Salary paid to an employee after deducting TDS if an employee works for more than 14 days temporarily in a different place where there is no banking facility or the employee does not have a bank account in that place.